michael-hamilton/dmxus/README.md

 # dmxus

-A high level Javascript library for controlling lighting fixtures via DMX.
+dmxus is a high level Javascript library for controlling lighting fixtures via DMX.
 The aim of dmxus is to provide a friendly API with conventions that feel similar to working directly on a lighting console.

-At the moment, only the Enttec DMX USB Pro interface is supported.

 ## Installation